• Skip to primary navigation

 1 cup light brown sugar, packed, 1 cup pecans, chopped, 6 tablespoons butter, melted, ½ cup flour, all-purpose or gluten free

-• Sprinkle mixture over carrot souffle; bake uncovered at 350°F on middle rack 40-45 minutes; allow to cool a bit before serving
+• Sprinkle mixture over carrot mixture; bake uncovered at 350°F on middle rack 40-45 minutes; allow to cool a bit before serving

 Notes